Former Marseille president, businessman Bernard Tapie dies

-PARIS (AP) — Bernard Tapie, the charismatic president of French soccer club Marseille during its glory era whose reign was marred by a match-fixing scandal, has died.
+PARIS (AP) — Bernard Tapie, a flamboyant businessman who was beloved by sports fans for leading French soccer club Marseille to glory but also dogged by legal battles and corruption investigations, has died.
 He was 78.

+A feature of French life for decades, Tapie’s death Sunday unleashed tributes from across the worlds of sports, politics, business and entertainment in France, reflecting the wide-ranging, storied and repeatedly controversial variety of his multiple careers and endeavors.

+“He led a thousand lives,” the office of French President Emmanuel Macron said in a message of condolence to his family.
+It said Tapie’s “ambition, energy and enthusiasm were a source of inspiration for generations of French.”

 Euphoric Marseille fans sang “We Are the Champions” late into the night after defender Basile Boli’s bullet header defeated Italian giant AC Milan 1-0 in Munich.
 The side was captained by Didier Deschamps, a midfielder whose huge work ethic matched Tapie’s and who then coached Marseille to the league title in 2010 and France to World Cup glory in 2018.

+“Bernard Tapie’s death deeply saddens me.
+It’s under his guidance that I experienced my first big achievements,” Deschamps said.
+“But I keep many other memories of our relationship and I will never forget that he shaped my path.
+He definitely strengthened my spirit as a competitor … his iron will rubs off on players.”

 Tapie was extremely demanding of his players but also close to them.
+Among his star recruits were dazzling wingers Enzo Francescoli and Chris Waddle, ruthless finisher Rudi Voeller and imposing central defender Carlos Mozer.
 Long before the days of social networks and camera phones, Tapie would be filmed opening Champagne with his players in the dressing room after a big win.

+“RIP Bernard Tapie what a man Legend,” Waddle tweeted and shared a photo of him standing alongside prolific striker Jean-Pierre Papin with Tapie behind them.

-Players were devoted to him and played a brand of electrifying attacking soccer that lit up stadiums in France and abroad.
+Players were devoted to him and played electrifying attacking soccer that lit up stadiums in France and abroad.

-“His intransigence helped players to mature, to progress, made them stronger,” Marseille said on its website.
-“He changed the mentality of French players … with him it was all or nothing.
-You had to be able to respond to his levels of demand.”
+Marseille also won five French league titles between 1989-93 and the league and French Cup double in ’89.
+But the ’93 title was stripped and Marseille relegated to the second tier because of a match-fixing scandal.
+Players for league rival Valenciennes were paid to throw a game, with a lump sum of money buried in the garden of one of the players.
+Tapie was convicted of rigging the match and served more than five months in jail.
+Marseille was not able to defend its European crown.

+The prosecutor in that case said at the time that “soccer has come out of this sordid, stained and dirty.”

+Tributes also came from Marseille’s rivals.
+Paris Saint-Germain star Kylian Mbappe tweeted: “RIP to this great man.”

+Known by the nickname “Nanar,” the gregarious Tapie started his career as a singer and made his fortune by buying out struggling companies.
+He was a familiar figure for decades, known for his tailored suits and a broad lower jaw.

-Appearing frequently on television, Tapie became something of a celebrity with his excesses, successes and failures that led to bankruptcy, and once to jail.
+A multifaceted businessman, Tapie was also an actor who looked comfortable in the limelight when on the Paris theatre stage and as a politician.
+Appearing frequently on television, Tapie became a celebrity with his excesses, successes and failures that led to bankruptcy and legal battles.

 Tapie was born in Paris in 1943.
 After a short and unsuccessful stint as a pop singer, Tapie thought about embracing a career in auto racing before a serious accident left him in a coma.